KiamMota/hyprprof/doc/json.md

 * `authors`: string array (optional)

-  * Name(s) of the profile authors.
+  * List of profile authors.
 * `name`: string (required)

   * Profile name.
-Should not contain spaces, commas, accents, or special characters.
+Should be simple: no spaces, commas, accents, or special characters.
 * `version`: string (required)

   * Profile version in `a.b.c` format.